robertivan/toc-master/readme.txt

 3. Heading selectors (H1-H6) with clickable areas
 4. Collapsible TOC preview with interactive hide/show functionality
 5. Mobile-responsive layout with stacked settings and preview
-6. WordPress sidebar menu with TOC Master icon
+6. WordPress sidebar menu with TOC Builder icon

 == Changelog ==

+= 1.2.1 =
+* Changed: All functions, classes, and hooks prefixed with tbrv_ to prevent conflicts
+* Changed: All CSS classes renamed to .tbrv-* for consistency
+* Improved: WordPress coding standards compliance with unique prefixes throughout

 = 1.2.0 =
 * Added: WordPress sidebar menu with icon and structure